-The existing CRP was implemented in two stages, with the same seed mix (Table S1).
-One set of alternating crop strips (Fig. 1B) was planted on April 29, 2013, and the second set was planted on May 1, 2014.
+The existing CRP treatment was implemented via drill seeding in two stages, with the same seed mix of 8 species (Table S1 has seed application rates).
+One set of alternating crop strips (Fig. 1B) was planted on April 29, 2013, and the second set was planted on May 1, 2014, with no post-seeding management interventions.
 Prior to the CRP plantings, the first set was planted to winter wheat on Oct.
-3, 2011, which was harvested on July 5, 2012, then maintained in fallow using shallow tillage.
+3, 2011, which was harvested on July 5, 2012, then maintained in fallow prior to CRP seed application using shallow tillage.
 The second set was planted into the same variety of wheat on Oct.
 5, 2012 and never harvested due to low grain yield.
 After planting, some “volunteer” wheat was observed along with the CRP mix of species.
 In both sets of strips, alfalfa was dominant in the first year.
+We note that, after the establishment of perennial vegetation under CRP, there has been no surface runoff whereas numerous runoff events were observed pre-CRP.